How To Stop Excessive Thinking

 The solution?
 Stop negotiating with your brain.
 Recognize the thought, label it, move on.
 Overthinking solves nothing—it just wastes time you could spend winning.

-Why Is Mental Clarity Important?
+Why Is Thinking Clarity Important?

 Mental clarity is important because it’s the difference between movement and progress.
 Most people are running in circles, confusing activity with achievement, because they don’t have mental clarity.